 AFGE relies on a comprehensive legislative and political action program to deal with issues that affect city workers.
 The union's visibility and outspoken advocacy on behalf of D.C. government employees at City Hall and in Congress--which determines how much money will be appropriated to the D.C. government--is unequalled.

 AFGE believes that all unions should belong to the house of labor and has been nationally affiliated with the AFL-CIO since AFGE was founded in 1932.
 At AFGE's national convention in 1997, the delegates took the importance of affiliation one step further, voting for each of its locals to affiliate with their AFL-CIO state federations and central labor councils.
 This makes AFGE one of the few nationally affiliated unions to have all of its locals affiliated at the state level.
 D.C. workers are affiliated with the Maryland State and D.C.
 AFL-CIO.
-National President J. David Cox and National Vice President for Women and Fair Practices Augusta Y. Thomas are active participants in the AFL-CIO, working to enhance and energize the labor movement.
+National President J. David Cox is active participants in the AFL-CIO, working to enhance and energize the labor movement.

 AFGE is proud to represent D.C. government employees, who are involved in almost every important aspect of life in the nation's capital.